googleapis/sample-tester/README.md

    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/creds.json
    ```

-2. Install the necessary packages in your PIP environment
+2. Install the necessary packages in your PIP environment.
+In particular, you will need to `pip install pyyaml`
    The virtual environment set up for running artman should be sufficient (thought not all the those packages may be necessary)
    TODO: trim down the list of packages